Q: Where are your books sold?

 Q: How do you answer the charges that Bill’s a misogynist/homophobe/racist/puppy stomper/flag burner/potato hater etc etc?

 A: For some, this series is going to be offensive no matter which way you look at it.
-I make no apologies that this is foul-mouthed, politically incorrect humor.
+I make no apologies that this is foul-mouthed, jackass-level humor.
 That being said, I don’t consider Bill Ryder to be any of those things.
 What is he then?
 He’s a bit of an immature jerk, sure, but above all else he’s a regular, imperfect, guy just trying to make his way through life (or death), and you, the reader, are in his head seeing all of his thoughts, both good and bad.
 If you’re seeking the perfect hero, infallible in his quest for justice, look elsewhere.
 If you’re looking for good, clean family fun with no naughty words or snarky banter … well, how did you even end up on this website to begin with???

 Q: I notice that Bill said ‘so – and – so’.
 No true geek would ever say that!

 A: First of all, geeks come in all flavors.
 I didn’t realize there was a handbook.
 Secondly, I will admit that occasionally I’ll add extra context to references so as to not completely alienate readers who aren’t up on, say, the latest issue of Deadpool.

 Q: Who does Bill wind up with romantically in the end?

-A: I dunno.
-Ed maybe.
-Finish the story and find out.
+A: Um … finish the story and find out.
 Oh wait, but there’s a sequel series, too.
 Oh well, guess you’ll have to keep reading. 🙂